joshcanhelp/josh-to-11/input/symlinked/posts/2011-04-12-choosing-keyword-phrases-for-site-content.md

 ---
-title: "Choosing Keyword Phrases for Content Pages"
+title: Choosing Keyword Phrases for Content Pages
-excerpt: "A step-by-step guide on how to choose the right keywords for your site content. "
+excerpt: 'A step-by-step guide on how to choose the right keywords for your site content. '
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["Analytics", "SEO", "Web Strategy"]
-featured_img:
 wpid: 2054
+tags:
+  - Analytics
+  - SEO
+  - Web Strategy
+featured_img: null
 ---